hotosm/chatmap/docs/live.md

 You'll need a Redis server for temporarily storing incoming messages.

+### Environmenmt variables

+* `CHATMAP_ENC_KEY` - It will be used by `chatmap-wa-connector` for encrypting all incoming text messages and by `chatmap-api` for decrypting text messages linked to a location.

 ## Run IM API connector

 Inside `chatmap-wa-connector` you'll find a Go app for connecting to